 The planning section, whether you’re using a template or going your own way, provides the following areas for you to fill in to expand upon your ideas:

 - Plot Outline (an area that includes templates)

 I can’t fault the plotting section–I feel like there are a lot of options for every different type of author.
 You can stick to the roadmap, use your own templates, use the guidance from the preloaded templates, or just create an entire plot from scratch with no template at all.

 While everything is organized into acts for fiction authors, it’s still possible for nonfiction authors to get use out of this section because they’ll be able to upload their own templates.
 But to be clear, this program is very much geared toward fiction authors.

 Character creation is one of the most important parts of writing a novel–they’re the driving forces of the plot.
 The Novel Factory has an entire ‘Characters’ section set aside for creating your characters.
 Let’s take a closer look at what they have on offer here.

 Since you’re only ever working on one novel at a time in the software, every character you create is associated with that novel.
-That’s great for distraction-free writing–but it means you’ll have to create repeat characters for every novel you write in a series. (i.e. if the protagonist carries over to the next book in the series, you’ll have to create him from scratch in that novel).
+That’s great for distraction-free writing.
+If you want to create a series, then you can carry the characters over between novels.

 Once you’ve added a character in the ‘Characters’ section, you can do the following: